KeplerGO/pyke/docs/source/api/kepwindow.rst

-**kepwindow**: Calculate and store the window function for a Kepler time series
+**kepwindow**: calculate and store the window function for a Kepler time series
 ===============================================================================

 .. autofunction:: pyke.kepwindow.kepwindow